 Things To Know

-- Attractions include the Kuna Visitor Center; Silver Trail at Indian Creek; Pioneer Cemetery; Initial Point; Snake River Birds of Prey National Conservation Area; Dedication Point; Snake River Canyon Rim, Swan Falls Dam Historic Powerhouse and Museum, Celebration Park, Owhyee County Museum.
+- Attractions: The Kuna Visitor Center, Silver Trail at Indian Creek, Pioneer Cemetery, Initial Point, Snake River Birds of Prey National Conservation Area, Dedication Point, Snake River Canyon Rim, Swan Falls Dam Historic Powerhouse and Museum, Celebration Park and Owyhee County Museum.

 Adventure In Your Inbox

 Want more Scenic/Backcountry Byways adventures like this delivered straight to your inbox?
 Sign up below for new adventures monthly.